corda/corda/docs/source/api-scanner.rst

-Api Stability Check
+API stability check
 ===================

 We have committed not to alter Corda's API so that developers will not have to keep rewriting their CorDapps with each new Corda release.
-The stable Corda modules are listed :doc:`here </corda-api>`.
+The stable Corda modules are listed :ref:`here <internal-apis-and-stability-guarantees>`.
 Our CI process runs an "API Stability" check for each GitHub pull request in order to check that we don't accidentally introduce an API-breaking change.

 Build Process